Topics: Powertrain & Propulsion

-SAE course, Introduction to Hybrid and Electric Vehicle Battery Systems (ID#C0626), is recommended as a prerequisite.
-Material presented will be practical in nature and is based on selected fundamentals of chemistry, materials science, electrical and mechanical engineering.
+SAE course C0626, Introduction to Hybrid and Electric Vehicle Battery Systems, is recommended as a prerequisite.
+Material presented will be practical in nature and is based on selected fundamentals of chemistry, materials science, and electrical and mechanical engineering.
 An undergraduate degree in electrical, mechanical or chemical engineering will assist in gaining maximum benefit from the material presented.
 Experience or training in battery electrochemistry is helpful, but not essential.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.

-Mr. Spek is Chief Engineer for TÜV SÜD Canada, a member of the global TÜV SÜD third party testing services organization for cell and battery manufacturers, vehicle OEMs and utility grid users of energy storage systems.
+Mr. Spek is an advisor and seminar leader for battery and cell manufacturers, vehicle OEMs and utility grid users of energy storage systems.
 He is also a consultant in the field of energy storage systems focusing on applications, verification testing, cell and battery production facilities safety and sodium ion battery development.
-Mr. Spek is co-holder of a patent for next generation sodium metal chloride architecture for low cost and very high energy density.
+His industrial work has been with GE, Black and Decker, ABB, Magna International and ThinkCoulombic Inc. Battery technologies development has included NaS, Zebra, NiMH and Li-Ion.
+Mr. Spek is co-holder of a patent for next generation sodium metal chloride architecture for low cost and high energy density.
 He has authored articles on Weibull statistics for battery life and BEV range modeling and has been active in the battery industry since 1984.
 Mr. Spek is a member of SAE International and is a Certified Manufacturing Engineer with SME.
 He received an M.A.Sc. from the University of Waterloo and is a registered Professional Engineer in Ontario, Canada.>

 Mr. Kevin Konecky recently joined Byton Automotive as Director of Powertrain; responsible for all development and design activities for the high-voltage powertrain.
 Byton is a newer global company developing an innovative and connected long-range electric vehicle.
 Recently, as an Energy Storage Systems consultant for Total Battery Consulting, where he’s worked with a number of companies in the field of Energy Storage Systems (ESS) for automotive, stationary and consumer applications.
 Mr. Konecky has been a career-long proponent of strong product development and validation plans that ensures a robust product for production.
 Mr. Konecky has worked in the advanced vehicle and battery industry for 20 years at Fisker Automotive, General Motors, EnerDel, Cobasys and Lockheed Martin.
 Mr. Konecky has a BS in Electrical Engineering from Clarkson University (Potsdam, NY) and a MS in Electrical Engineering from Purdue (IUPUI-Indianapolis, IN).